A Tale of Two Tails: A Model-free Approach to Estimating Disaster Risk Premia and Testing Asset Pricing Models: Lower Bound in the Data and Robustness

-In the empirical application, I compute the risk-adjustment term, $\ra = \lrb/\tilde{f}_t(\cquant)$, for the 30, 60 and 90 day horizon.
-Table \ref{tab:summary_risk_adjustment} contains summary statistics of $\ra$.
-The risk-adjustment term is right-skewed and is most significant for the 5 and 10\% quantile.
-Moreover, over the 30 day horizon, it can spike up to 25\% and averages to about 1\% in the far left tail.
-In annual units, this average implies that the risk-neutral and physical quantile differ by 11\%, when $\tau = 0.05$.
+In the empirical application, I compute the lower bound, $\lrbdp = \lrb/\tilde{f}_t(\cquant)$, for 30-, 60-, and 90-day returns.
+Table \ref{tab:summary_risk_adjustment} contains summary statistics of $\lrbdp$.
+The lower bound is right-skewed and is most significant for the 5th and 10th percentile.
+Moreover, over the 30 day horizon, it can spike up to 25\% and averages to about 1\% in the far left-tail.